-Patients commented positively that staff were polite, friendly and kind.
+Patients commented positively that staff were polite, caring and helpful.
 We saw that the receptionist treated patients with respect and was welcoming and friendly towards patients at the reception desk and over the telephone.
-Patients told us that receptionist always made them feel welcome and put them at their ease when they visited the practice.
+Patients told us that receptionists were always helpful and made them made them feel welcome when they visited the practice.

-Nervous patients said staff were compassionate, caring and understanding.
+Nervous patients said staff were compassionate, kind and understanding.
 Patients could choose whether they saw a male or female dentist.